 For those who are planning on visiting or are already in South Africa for a birding experience, and don’t know how or where to start, this article has got you covered.

-In this article, you will know the criteria for how to identify different species of birds and the best books on South African birds to get you started on your bird-watching experience.
+In this article, you will learn the criteria for how to identify different species of birds and the best books on South African birds to get you started on your bird-watching experience.

 How To Identify Birds Of South Africa?